 The president disavowing hatred, bigotry, racism.

-They just totally completely and utterly ignore it.
+They just totally, completely, and utterly ignore it.

 White supremacism, David Duke.

-And then I want to play for you this well, you have this, I guess, state senator that is in Missouri, and whether or not she is gonna be able to keep her job now has become a big issue here.
+Well, you have this, I guess, state senator that is in Missouri, and whether or not she is going to be able to keep her job now has become a big issue here.

-You know, this is uh it's a tough night.
+You know, this is a tough night.

 I don't know what to say tonight.